simolus3/drift/README.md

 - No joins
 - No `group by` or window functions
-- Custom primary key support is very limited

 ### Planned for the future
 These aren't sorted by priority.
 If you have more ideas or want some features happening soon, let us know by creating an issue!
-- Specify primary keys
-  - Support an simplified update that doesn't need an explicit where based on the primary key
 - Simple `COUNT(*)` operations (group operations will be much more complicated)
 - Support default values and expressions
 - Support more Datatypes: We should at least support `Uint8List` out of the box, supporting floating / fixed point numbers as well would be awesome
-- Nullable / non-nullable datatypes
-  - DSL API ✔️
-  - Support in generator ✔️
-  - Use in queries (`IS NOT NULL`) ✔️
-  - Setting fields to null during updates
 - Support Dart VM apps
 - References
   - DSL API